List of Marvel Comics characters: H: Akihiro

-Bagra-ghul breaks free from his seal and resurrects and possesses the recently slain Akihiro, turning him into Hellverine.
+Bagra-ghul breaks free from his seal and resurrects and possesses the recently killed Akihiro, turning him into Hellverine.

 Hemingway

-Hemingway is a member of the team called Gene Nation.
-His first appearance was in Generation X #5.
-He is one of the few members to remain in all three incarnations of the team.
+Hemingway is a member of the Gene Nation.
 When Mikhail Rasputin flooded the Morlock tunnels, many were believed dead.
 However, at the last instant, Mikhail opened a portal into a parallel dimension dubbed The Hill, through which several Morlocks escaped.
 In this dimension, time moves at a faster rate, and even though it was a manner of months in the main Marvel Universe, it had been between 10 and 20 years on the Hill.

 On the anniversary of the Mutant Massacre, in which the Marauders killed many Morlocks, the members of Gene Nation returned to Earth, aiming to kill one hundred humans for every Morlock who died.
 They are defeated, but Hemingway escapes.

-Later, Dark Beast gathers some of the original members of Gene Nation, along with some new recruits, to form a new team and capture others for him to experiment on.

 Hemingway's final appearance is in the pages of Weapon X, where he is killed by Agent Zero.

 Hephaestus

-Hephaestus first appeared in Thor #129 (June 1966), and was adapted from mythology by Stan Lee and Jack Kirby.
-He is the weaponmaker of the Olympian pantheon.
+Hephaestus is a character appearing in American comic books published by Marvel Comics.
+He first appeared in Thor #129 (June 1966) and was adapted from the Greek mythology figure by Stan Lee and Jack Kirby.

+He is the Olympian pantheon's blacksmith.
 He is not to be confused with the Eternal Phastos.
 Immortal and possessing superhuman physical attributes similar to those of the other Olympians, Hephaestus is a master weapons maker and inventor, able to make weapons which could kill even Hercules, but lacks the ability to project any form of energy, mystical or non-mystical.
 He made Hercules's mace, Ares' armor, and Zeus' chariot.

+Noboru Hideki

+Noboru-Hideki is a character appearing in American comic books published by Marvel Comics.
+Created by writer Chris Claremont and artist Frank Miller, the character first appeared in Wolverine #1 (September 1982).
+He is the abusive husband of Mariko Yashida in order to settle a massive criminal debt incurred by Shingen Yashida before his cowardly nature towards Wolverine results in Yukio killing him.